 The plugging relay PR is set to drop out at approximately 125 volts.
 Connect a voltmeter from inside the line contactor at S2 to N. Put a piece of paper in between the first dynamic braking contactor 1DB contacts.
 Operate the planer at slow speed in the cut direction, allowing for a long overtravel after the limit switch is operated.
-Note that when the limit switch is operated the voltage will decrease slowly until the plugging relay opens when it will drop rapidly
+Note that when the limit switch is operated the voltage will decrease slowly until the plugging relay opens when it will drop rapidly to zero.

-The low voltage relay VR is set to drop out at 160 to 175 volts.
+The low voltage relay LV is set to drop out at 160 to 175 volts.
 Connect a voltmeter across the line inside the disconnect or safety switch.
 Operate the planer on a long stroke at a fairly high speed.
 Open the safety switch while there is considerable travel to the limit switch.
 Note that the voltage will decrease slowly until the low voltage relay opens when it will drop rapidly to zero.

-To raise the drop-out setting of either the PR or VR relays, increase the spring tension.
-Plugging the motor at too high a voltage will cause poor motor commutation and may result in flashing the motor.
-The emergency braking can be improved by raising the drop-out voltage The relay should of the VR relay. never be set lower than 160 volts.
-Care must be taken not to set the VR relay drop-out so high that dips in voltage will cause it to drop out.
+To raise the drop out setting of either the PR or LV relays increase the spring tension.
+Plugging the motor at too high a voltage will cause poor motor commutation and might result in flashing the motor.
+The emergency braking can be improved by raising the drop out voltage of the LV relay.
+The relay should never be set lower than 160 volts.
+Care must be taken not to set the LV relay drop out so high that dips in voltage will cause it to drop out.